-4.10.17.
+4.12.17.
 MUNICIPAL RISK MANAGEMENT

 Risk Management is considered as a crucial aspect at Big 5-Hlabisa to implement and maintain effective, efficient and transparent systems of risk management and control.
-The Municipality receives support from Provincial Treasury to conduct risk assessment and the workshop was conducted in July 2018.
+The Municipality receives support from Provincial Treasury to conduct risk assessment and the workshop was conducted.
 The municipality was able to get assistance in identification of risk and come up with strategies in addressing issues raised.
 The Strategic phase (section D further deals with strategies to address areas of risk identified.
-A risk assessment committee was established and it is hoped that its functionality will strengthened during 2020/2021 Risk identified as major and crucial in the risk assessment workshop have been considered in the strategic phase of this document
+A risk assessment committee was established and it is hoped that its functionality will strengthened during 202/2023 Risk identified as major and crucial in the risk assessment workshop have been considered in the strategic phase of this document

-4.10.18.
+4.12.18.
 Public Participation Analysis